jhird11/FARSCOPE-Social-Channels/README.md

 # FARSCOPE-Social-Channels

-FARSCOPES are a busy and diverse bunch.
-Below are a list of Servers, WhatsApp groups with their descriptions.
-If you have one to add submit an issue containing the details and URLs of the channel and it'll get included into the list below.
-Or if you're feeling fancy you can also do a pull request.
+FARSCOPERs are a busy and diverse bunch.
+Below are a list of servers, WhatsApp groups with their descriptions.
+If you have created a group or thing you wish to add you can do so by submitting an issue containing the details and relavent URLs.
+It will then be added to list below.
+If you're feeling fancy you can also do a pull request.

+Maintained by: Julian Hird (j.hird@bristol.ac.uk)

 ## Band and Music stuff